 When it comes to developing your products, most businesses follow certain business models –

 - Dropshipping: If you don’t want any headaches with product stock or management, go for this business model.
-Here, you’ll contact a wholesaler and pass the order to him without keeping any product stock.
+You’ll contact a wholesaler and pass the order to him without keeping any product stock.

 - Print on Demand: In this business process, you’ll design the product ( clothing items, books, home decor) and send it to the wholesaler.